ntresvalles1/mapping-covid-cases-live-/mapping-covid-cases-[live].md

 -   Authors: Nicole Tresvalles & Yangyang Lyu
--   Important note: The dataset we used updates daily, and thus the analysis might be inconsistent with what is viewed.
-However, by looking at the data every day for a month, we noticed that most of the concentration of cases seem to be consistent.
+-   Important note: The dataset we used updates daily, and thus the analysis might be inconsistent with what is on the map However, by looking at the data every day for a month, we noticed that most of the concentration of cases seem to be consistent.